About the Andrew Heiskell Braille and Talking Book Library

 Closed Circuit Television (CCTVs): These devices can enlarge text up to sixty times and can be adjusted for brightness, contrast, reverse image, and color scheme.
 Our Optelec Clearview Plus Speech will also read aloud the text, in a variety of different voices and can read many languages.

-Other Equipment: The library has handheld magnifiers, braille writers, a Perkins Smart Brailler, an InTact sketchpad for creating tactile drawings, a Victor reader, an Apple computer, a Humanware ScannR, and braille and large-print keyboards.
+Other Equipment: The library has handheld magnifiers, personal portable magnifying and reading machines, braille writers, a Perkins Smart Brailler, an InTact sketchpad for creating tactile drawings, a braille caliper, a Victor reader, an Apple computer, a Humanware ScannR, a 3Doodler, a MakerMakey, a refreshable braille display, and braille and large-print keyboards.
+Make an appointment to use or learn about abyof these.
 In addition, there is a sound amplification system to assist the hearing impaired who wish to enjoy our public programs.

-We also host annual Technology Fairs where patrons can try out and learn about new equipment.
+We also host an annual Community, Culture and Technology Fair where patrons can try out and learn about new equipment and technological advances in the field.

 Other Programs and Services Available at Andrew Heiskell Library: